fox-one/4swap-sdk-go/README.md

     t.Log(memo)

-    // use mixin-sdk-go or bot-api-client-go to transfer to 4swap's multisig address
+    // use mixin-sdk-go/v2 or bot-api-client-go to transfer to 4swap's multisig address

     // query the order.
     ctx = fswap.WithToken(ctx, token)